fredcheng02/Math-Stats-TeX/README.md

 # Math-Stats-TeX
-Tex files for math and stats notes
+TeX files for math and stats notes